Vaswani2003/UrbanPost/README.md

-# 🏙️ CIR – Citizen Issues Repository
+# 🏙️ UrbanPost

-CIR (Citizen Issues Repository) is an open-source platform that enables citizens to report local infrastructure issues — such as potholes, broken traffic lights, or garbage dumps — and track their resolution.
+UrbanPost is an open-source platform that enables citizens to report local infrastructure issues — such as potholes, broken traffic lights, or garbage dumps — and track their resolution.
 It aims to improve urban governance by connecting citizens with authorities in a transparent and actionable way.

 ---